jennybehre/Control_and_Trajectory_Tracking_for_Autonomous_Vehicle/README.md

 #### Derivate term
 This term influences the rate of change of error by trying to flattenig the error into a horizontal line.
 This prevents an overshoot.

+The car didn't finished completely the track and the trajectory is neither perfect.
+So there is a lot of potential to improve the PID controller.

 ### How would you design a way to automatically tune the PID parameters?